janrutger/TurningVM/README.md

-The Grammer of TeenySTACKS V3
+The Grammer of TeenySTACKS Version 4

     Version 4: Including THING object and Match instruction Version 3: Including Array datatype and a-sync Jobs